 To exterminate the Japanese, two methods were used.
 The first was to have three Filipino soldiers ride on the back of the tank.
 As the tank went over a Japanese foxhole, the Filipinos dropped three hand grenades into the foxhole.
 Since the grenades were from WWI, one out of three usually exploded.

-The other method to use to kill the Japanese was to park a tank with one track over the foxhole.
-The driver gave the other track power resulting with the tank spinning around and grinding its way down into the foxhole.
+The other method used to kill the Japanese was to park a tank with one track over the foxhole.
+The driver gave the other track power resulting in the tank going around in a circle and grinding its way down into the foxhole.
 The second method was simple.
 The tank was parked with one track across the foxhole.
 The driver spun the tank on one track.
-The tank dug into the dirt until the Japanese soldiers
+The tank dug into the dirt until the Japanese soldiers were dead.
+The

 At Baliung, the tanks of C Company were hidden inside the barrio when the Japanese began entering the barrio.
 The tanks got into a tank battle destroying a company of Japanese tanks.
 John’s tank is credited in destroying two tanks.

 In March, the amount of gasoline was reduced to 15 gallons a day for all vehicles except the tanks.
 This would later be dropped to ten gallons a day.
 The soldiers were hungry and began to eat everything they could get their hands on to eat.
 The Carabao were tough but if they were cooked long enough they could be eaten.
 They also began to eat horse meat provided by the 26th U. S. Cavalry.
 To make things worse, the soldiers’ rations were cut in half again on March 1, 1942.
 This meant that they only ate two meals a day.
 Also at this time, Gen. Weaver suggested to Gen. Wainwright that a platoon of tanks be sent to Corregidor.